Bad Homburg: Modern age

 While the spa business experienced a long-term decrease after the two world wars, the town gained importance by becoming the site for headquarters of various authorities and administrative bodies.
 By autumn 1946, the military government had already ordered the founding of bizonal authorities.
 Bad Homburg was chosen as the seat of the financial administrative centre.
 On 23 July 1947, the Bizone Economic Council instituted the "Special Money and Credit Centre" here in preparation for currency reform.
-The centre was managed by Ludwig Erhard.
-After the Federal Republic of Germany—- West Germany—- was founded with its capital in Bonn, the Federal Debt Administration (Bundesschuldenverwaltung), the Office for Security Adjustment (Amt für Wertpapierbereinigung) and the Federal Equalization Office (Bundesausgleichsamt) stayed in Bad Homburg.
+The centre was managed by Ludwig Erhard, the later Bundeskanzler.
+After the Federal Republic of Germany—West Germany—was founded with its capital in Bonn, the Federal Debt Administration (Bundesschuldenverwaltung), the Office for Security Adjustment (Amt für Wertpapierbereinigung) and the Federal Equalization Office (Bundesausgleichsamt) stayed in Bad Homburg.

 In the 20th century, Bad Homburg became a favourite residential area among the upper classes.
 On 30 November 1989, Alfred Herrhausen, the manager of Deutsche Bank, was killed and his driver was injured by a car bomb in Bad Homburg.
 It is alleged that this was an attack by the Red Army Faction, though this has never been proven.